Hendrik van Rheede: Biography

 In 1677 Van Rheede moved to Jakarta, being appointed in the Counsel of India.
 He stayed for about six months but the conflict with Van Goens grew fiercer.
 He returned to Amsterdam in June 1678.
 Since 1680 he could call himself Lord of Mijdrecht (Mydrecht).
 In 1681 he signed a contract with the botanists Jan Commelin and Johannes Munnicks and began work on the manuscript of the Hortus Malabaricus.

 In 1684 he was empowered by the "directors" (Council of Seventeen) of the Company to inspect the Cape Colony, Ceylon and Dutch India to combat corruption within their employees.
 He appointed Isaac Soolmans to accompany him.
 They visited Simon van der Stel in Cape of Good Hope, and Groot Constantia; the area Groot Drakenstein was named after him.
 Van Rheede recommended measures for forestry and viniculture.
 Rheede, the Lord of Mydrecht, also made rules on how slaves would be treated and he decreed that slave children had to be taught to read and write with any flogging requiring permission.
 In 1687 Governor Van der Stel opened this region to farmers.
 Van Rheede was a bachelor, but had adopted a girl from Malabar with an unknown Dutch father.
 He met with Van Goens junior, an ambitious administrator on his way to Batavia.
 Both men didn't like each other at all.
 Some time before Van Goens had given orders—afraid for competition anywhere else in the world—to extirpate all the acclimatizating cinnamon trees which were destined for the Amsterdam Municipal Garden.
 It is possible that the rare trees for the Grand Pensionary Gaspar Fagel were then also destroyed.

 Van Rheede sailed to Colombo and after two months to Bengal.
 He visited many VOC trading posts, especially around Hooghly.
 His next destination was the Coromandel and he stayed for one year in Nagapattinam.
 In 1690 he founded a seminary in Jaffna.
 Then he went to Tuticorin and Malabar.
 In the end of November 1691 he sailed to Dutch Suratte, but died at sea, off the coast of Bombay on 15 December 1691.
 Some authors suggest that he was poisoned by VOC employees while others that he was sick already for a while.
-Van Rheede was buried at Surat on 3 January 1692 in the presence of his daughter Francine and many notables.
+Van Rheede was buried at Dutch Cemetery, Surat on 3 January 1692 in the presence of his daughter Francine and many notables.
 Among the attendants was also Van Rheede's secretary Hendrick Zwaardecroon, the future Governor-General of the Dutch East Indies.